RogueRope/docs/content/docs/main/expectations.md

 -----
 ## Contribution and Collaboration
 ![](/images/mPvcsxO.jpg)
-> Consider contributing to our community by leading workshops or assisting with event logistics, and actively collaborate with your fellow participants.
+> Consider contributing to our events by leading workshops or assisting with event logistics, and actively collaborate with your fellow participants.

 -----